SowmyaKoneti/University_Chatbot_/README.md

 ## Overview

 The system consists of a Python-based chatbot backend and a Flask web application for the front end.
-Chatbot uses a neural network model that was trained on a dataset of intents .
+Chatbot uses a neural network model that was trained on a dataset of schemas .

 ### Technologies Used